IEEESBITBA/curso-de-python-sistemas/README.md

 9. Enjoy your forum at [127.0.0.1:3000](http://127.0.0.1:3000/).
 To add an admin login to the site and see section on [accessing the database](#access-the-database)

+**Some ending notes**
 Buffalo ships with the `dev` command that will watch your application and automatically rebuild the Go binary and any assets for you.
 That's useful when developing.
+Keep in mind buffalo logs are default ANSI encoded for pretty colors.
+This can be turned off in logger config if you prefer simple logs.
+To view ANSI logs you can get Sublime editor and install [AnsiEscape](https://github.com/aziz/SublimeANSI) plugin.

 ### Database setup